-Monday – Friday, 7am-10pm, all motor vehicles parked at any PCC location must display a valid parking permit.
+Monday – Friday, 7am – 10pm, all motor vehicles parked at any PCC location must display a valid parking permit.
 The only free parking on campus is in designated motorcycle areas.
+Motorcycles don’t require parking permits, but you can only park in areas specifically designated for motorcycles.
 Learn more on the parking permits page.

 Responsibility for locating an appropriate designated parking area rests with the operator of the motor vehicle.
 Lack of a readily available designated parking area is not an excuse for violation of any parking regulation.
 Any vehicle parked in violation of any regulation is subject to citation and towing at the expense of the owner or operator.

 The college does not assume any responsibility for any motor vehicle or its contents while parked on college property.

 Any vehicle found parked on college property that has unpaid or un-appealed citations may be booted or towed.
 We may also boot or tow any vehicle that does not have license plates and/or has the VIN covered or to identify the operator of the vehicle.
 A charge of $25 will be applied to any outstanding balance when the boot is removed.
 Vehicles parked in Red Zones, blocking egress/ingress, or found parked in a hazardous manner may be towed as these situations present a safety concern.
 The College also reserves the right to tow any vehicle deemed to have been abandoned upon College property.
 There will be an administrative fee charged for the towing of any vehicle in addition to the related tow charges.

 Violations of PCC parking regulations